Snackmonger/aristoxenus/readme.rst

 A few goals of the program in the less near future:

-- developing a system of rhythmic notation that's easily readable for humans and python parse_chord_symbol
+- developing a system of rhythmic notation that's easily readable for humans and easily parsable
 - learning how to use frequency data to generate MIDI files from given pitch data
 - simulate the specific range of real instruments
 - predict plausible fingerings for piano and guitar chords